hamacom2004jp/witshape/docs_src/docs/developer.rst

 Developer Information
 ********************************

-This section describes the steps to build a development environment for extknow.
+This section describes the steps to build a development environment for witshape.

 How to install the project
 ==============================